1242035/spree/guides/src/content/user/products/creating_products.md

 * **Description** - This is where you will provide a detailed description of the product and its features.
 The application gives you plenty of room to be thorough.
 * **Master Price** - For now, just think about the Master Price as the price you charge someone to buy the item.
 Later in this guide, you will learn more about variants and how they impact a product's actual price.
 * **Cost Price** - What the item costs you, the seller, to purchase or produce.
 * **Cost Currency** - It may be that the currency used when you purchased the product is not the same as that you use in your store.
-Spree makes these conversions for you - just enter the code for the currency used in acquiring your inventory.
+Viauco makes these conversions for you - just enter the code for the currency used in acquiring your inventory.
 * **Available On** - This field will either be blank, or the same as what you entered on the initial page.
 You can change this field whenever you like.
 * **SKU** - This field will either be blank, or the same as what you entered on the initial page.
 You can change this field whenever you like.
 * **Weight** - The product's weight in ounces.
 May be used to calculate shipping cost.